 A better way to look at your fitness program is to separate it into 3 different sections – strength training, cardio, and nutrition (rest/recovery is the 4th, but we’re talking “active” sections right now).
 Then, you can fully focus on each one.
 It is entirely possible to combine both strength training and cardio into one workout, just understand that this will come at the expense of maximizing both strength and endurance.
 It’s difficult to put 100% into both strength and endurance training in a single workout.
 One goal is bound to suffer at the expense of the other.

-High Reps or Low Reps for Weight Loss
+Low Reps vs High Reps for Fat Loss

 I periodize my workouts so that I’m using all types of rep ranges.
 Some workouts I focus more on strength in the 3-5 rep range, and other times I work on speed-strength where I work on pushing/pulling the bar at a high velocity.
 This rep range is in the 10 area.
 On non-strength training days, I work specifically on my cardiovascular training.
 I might do some trail running, or run a 5K.
 Or I might do some high-intensity interval training (HIIT).